 Enabled Activate automatically when the system boots up causing a warning message to appear when anything attempts to access the boot sector or hard disk partition table Disabled No warning message to appear when anything attempts to access the boot sector or hard disk partition table

 CPU Internal Cache / External Cache

 These two categories speed up memory access.
 However, it depends on CPU / chipset design.
+The default value is Enabled.

 Enabled Enable cache Disabled Disable cache

 Quick Power On Self Test